 Most hikers cringe at the thought of getting blisters on their feet because once you've allowed them to develop, you'll be suffering through the rest of your hike or trek.

-The most common places for blisters to develop while hiking or backpacking are on the ball of your foot, on the sides or tops of your toes or on your heel.
-So, how do blisters form and what are the best ways to prevent them?
+The most common places for blisters to develop while hiking or backpacking are on the ball of your foot, on the sides or tops of your toes, or on your heel.

-If you choose your hiking socks carefully and always wear thin moisture-wicking liner socks inside your hiking socks, you'll find that blisters are much easier to prevent.
 Heel blisters or foot blisters develop mostly from the friction of your skin rubbing against your hiking socks, so by using water-wicking liner socks that cling to your foot, you can transfer any friction to the two layers of socks and away from your skin.

 The special moisture-wicking liner socks also work as the name implies and move moisture away from your feet and into the outer hiking socks, further preventing skin friction sometimes caused by a buildup of moisture on your feet.